Research Units

 Natural forests form a diverse mosaic, with variability in environmental conditions and species composition determining the functions of this ecosystem.
 The recently observed consistent loss of this diversity indicates increasingly homogeneous communities in patches of landscapes, caused by an intensification of land use.
 To assess the impact of this homogenization and to develop guidelines to reverse its potentially adverse effects, FOR 5375 combines expertise in forest science, ecology, remote sensing, chemical ecology and statistics.
 Specifically, the scientists involved are aiming to investigate whether improving the structural complexity can in turn improve the biodiversity and multifunctionality of production forests.

-Speaker: Prof. Dr. Jörg Müller (Department of Animal Ecology and Tropical Biology)
+Speaker: Prof. Dr. Jörg Müller (Chair of Zoology III - Animal Ecology)

 Duration: since 2022